Lagging in polls, Merkel party's candidate seeks expert help

 Several of the experts are familiar faces, including former rival Friedrich Merz, who was tapped to advise Laschet on finance and business matters.

-Others, like extremism researcher Peter R. Neumann, have not previously figured prominently in the party.
+Others, like extremism researcher Peter R. Neumann and music industry manager Joe Chialo, haven't previously figured prominently in the party.

 Half of the team's members are women.

-Germany's national election takes place on Sept.
-26. Merkel said she would not run for a fifth term.
+Germany's parliamentary election takes place on Sept.
+26. Merkel, who led the Union to four election victories, said in 2018 that she would not seek another term.

+A survey released by public broadcaster ARD showed the Union bloc receiving 20% of the vote compared to 25% support for the center-left Social Democrats and 16% for the environmentalist Greens.
+The poll of 1,337 eligible voters conducted Aug.
+30-Sept.
+1 had a margin of error of two to three percentage points.

+Laschet sought with Friday's announcement to put pressure on Scholz, who has been largely responsible for the Social Democrats' recent recovery after a long poll slump.
+Scholz's party was notorious for infighting in recent years but has shown new discipline in recent months.